dledermann/cse15l-lab-reports/lab-report-5-week-10.md

 ![image](Screen Shot 2022-06-01 at 8.14.37 PM.png)

-The expected output should be the link "/url".
+The expected output should be the link "/url", which was found using commonmark.js.
 My program aws wrong, because it found no link and the given program found the correct output.
 The problem with my program is that if there are any other characters on before the link, it doesn't count the link as valid.
 If I change this so that it checks if there is any special character before the link instead of any character, this problem would be fixed.

 Code to be fixed: